 What retainer options do you have after Invisalign?

-You have 2 main options for retainers after your Invisalign treatment:
+You have two main options for retainers after your Invisalign treatment:

-2. Fixed retainers – Fixed retainers consist of a thin wire that's bonded onto the inner surface of your front 6 teeth.
-It's suitable for the less compliant, and those who are tired of having to remove their aligners/retainers whenever they eat.
+2. Fixed retainers – Fixed retainers consist of a thin wire that is bonded onto the inner surface of your front 6 teeth.
+It is suitable for the less compliant, and those who are tired of having to remove their aligners or retainers whenever they eat.
 These fixed retainers can be removed after a few years.

 How to choose the best Invisalign provider for your needs

-There's a tool on the official Invisalign website which helps you to locate nearby Invisalign doctors.
-The results shown includes both general dentists and orthodontists (specialists) offering Invisalign at their clinics.
+There is a tool on the official Invisalign website which helps you to locate Invisalign doctors near you.
+The results shown includes both general dentists and orthodontists (dental specialists) offering Invisalign at their clinics.

 At the end of the day, I always believe that good communication between you and your clinician is the best way to ensure your treatment goes smoothly and successfully.
-So please ensure that you're fully comfortable with the treatment plan proposed by your Invisalign provider!
+So please ensure that you are fully comfortable with the treatment plan proposed by your Invisalign provider!

 Dr Geraldine Lee is an orthodontist and Dean’s List graduate from the National University of Singapore (NUS).
 She obtained her Masters of Dental Surgery in Orthodontics from NUS, as well as the Membership in Orthodontics of the Royal College of Surgeons Edinburgh.
 Dr Lee previously served as President of the Association of Orthodontists (Singapore) (AOS), and has been an executive committee member of AOS since 2009.
 As a mother of two young boys, she loves travelling and the great outdoors.